Daniel Malhue

-Daniel Ignacio Malhue Toro (born February 13, 1995) is a Chilean footballer who last played for Chilean Segunda División side Rodelindo Román.
+Daniel Ignacio Malhue Toro (born February 13, 1995) is a Chilean footballer who plays as a forward.

 Career

 After playing for Deportes Temuco at the Chilean Primera División, on 2019 he joined Rodelindo Román at the Chilean Tercera B, the fifth category of the Chilean football.
 After two years at amateur leagues, along with Rodelindo Román he got promotion to the Chilean Segunda División for the 2021 season.

+Malhue moved to the United States and signed with MASL club Kansas City Comets on 29 November 2024.
+In 2025, he played for seven-a-side football club Tallahassee alongside his former fellow in Colo-Colo, Jorge Araya.
+They won the Premium Cup in Atlanta.

 Personal life

 Malhue is the brother-in-law of the Chile international footballer Arturo Vidal, since he is married to his younger sister, Victoria, with whom he has a son.